aczh/gomoku/README.md

 This folder contains all the Gomoku AI and board logic, wrapped up in a python package.

 - static
-This folder contains front-end code, written using react/react-redux/webpack.
+This folder contains front-end code.

 - server
-This folder contains a simple flask server that serves our react front-end.
+This folder contains a simple flask server that serves the react front-end.

 ## Quickstart
 There are several ways to start this full stack application.